iures/lego/docs/guides/CONTRIBUTING.md

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-It is important to note that we use the git commit messages to **generate** the Angular Material [Changelog](../../CHANGELOG.md) document.
+It is important to note that we use the git commit messages to **generate** the Crowdtap CT [Changelog](../../CHANGELOG.md) document.

 > A detailed explanation of guidelines and conventions can be found in this